Covid case socialised after diagnosis; two new Waikato infections

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Ōtorohanga mayor Max Baxter said this morning there are two more people with Covid-19 in the town.
+An update on any further cases is expected at 1pm today, but earlier on Monday Ōtorohanga mayor Max Baxter said there are two more people with Covid-19 in the town.

+It comes after 143 new community cases were reported yesterday.
+But there were no new community cases in Christchurch.

 The two latest cases were both expected and were linked to people in the existing outbreak that has hit the King Country.